AI Agent Skills: Transform Generalists into Specialist Experts

 Q4.
 How do we measure success?

-Track accuracy, time-to-complete, escalation rate, policy compliance and user satisfaction.
+Track accuracy, time-to-complete, escalation rate, policy compliance, and user satisfaction.
 Promote versions when KPIs meet thresholds.

-Why specialise AI agents?
+Why specialize AI agents?

 • Use approved knowledge (not the open web).